Courses and Requirements

 An in-depth discussion of human diseases from an evolutionary perspective.
 Topics include proximate versus ultimate causation, reproduction, nutritional and metabolic adaptations, defense, behavior and social organization, evolutionary principles applied to medical practice.
 Three hours of discussion of papers and topics.
 Prerequisite, 101 and 102, or 115.
 Maximum enrollment, 12.
 Cynthia Downs.

 Study of the ecological, physiological, behavioral, and evolutionary responses of organisms to environmental change.
 Current research on global climate change, changing species distributions, extinctions and invasions, emerging infectious diseases, urbanization, pollution, and mitigation potential will be explored.
 Discussion of readings from the literature.
 Prerequisite, 237 or consent of instructor.
-Maximum enrollment, 12.
-Andrea Townsend.
+Next offered spring of 2020 Maximum enrollment, 12.

 452S Seminar in Evolutionary Change.